 This post may contain affiliate links.
 Please read our disclosure policy.

-- Quick: Ready in 20 minutes from start to finish.
+- Ready in 20 Minutes: From start to finish.

 Ingredients

-- Cheese & Herb Biscuits: Add shredded cheese and herbs like chives or parsley.
+- Herb Addition: Add dried herbs like thyme, rosemary, or parsley.

-These step-by-step photos and instructions help you visualize how to make a small batch of biscuits.
+These photos and instructions help you visualize how to make a small batch of biscuits for two.
 See the recipe box below for ingredient amounts and full recipe instructions.

 - Mix the dry ingredients: In a large bowl, whisk together the flour, baking powder, sugar, and salt.